ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 To actually launch and then play Living Skyrim, follow these steps:

 1. Launch the copy of Mod Organizer 2 found inside your Living Skyrim folder.
 2. In the top-right corner of Mod Organizer, you'll see a large dropdown menu.
-Select SKSE [AKA LIVING SKYRIM] from this dropdown menu.
+Select SKSE [AKA Living Skyrim] from this dropdown menu.
 3. This is how Living Skyrim should always be launched.
 You can create a shortcut to this selection on your desktop, if you wish, using the Shortcut button directly below the large Run button.
 4. Once Skyrim starts, create a new game.
 5. Create your character and name them whatever you'd like.